Battle of Camarón: Aftermath

 As promised, Lt.
 Maudet was treated on the battlefield by Dr. Francisco Talavera, also the major commanding the Cordoba unit, before succumbing to his wounds on 8 May.
 Drummer Lai was left for dead, but found by Jeanningros on 1 May.
 Seventeen legionnaires were taken prisoner to La Joya.
 Most were freed in a prisoner exchange on 14 July 1863.

 Legacy

 When the Legion moved to France, Capitain Danjou's wooden hand was taken to Aubagne, where it remains in the Legion Museum of Memory.
 The hand is the most cherished artifact in Legion history and the prestige and honor granted to a Legionnaire to carry it on parade in its protective case is among the greatest bestowed on a Legionnaire.

-30 April is celebrated as "Camerone Day," an important day for the Legionnaires, when the wooden prosthetic hand of Capitaine Danjou is brought out for display.
+30 April is celebrated as "Camerone Day," an important day for the Legionnaires, when the wooden prosthetic hand of Capitain Danjou is brought out for display.

-In 1892, a monument commemorating the battle was erected on the battlefield containing a plaque with the following inscription in French:
+In 1892, a monument commemorating the battle was erected on the battlefield containing a plaque with the following inscription in latin: